-Key theme Quality Urban Environment.

 Objective Quality open spaces.

 Strategic initiative Adopt consistent principles in the management and provision of urban community infrastructure.

-Policy Not applicable.

 Should the contract not proceed, the risk to the City will be high.
 The City has a well-established graffiti removal program that provides a responsive free service to the community.
 The City has no internal capacity to perform the work and requires a contractor to provide the service.